varsha13152/tp/docs/UserGuide.md

 In InnSync, a parameter represents a placeholder where users input data.
 Parameters typically follow immediately after their corresponding Parameter Prefixes.
-Essentially they are to be supplied by the user.
+Essentially, they are to be supplied by the user.

-**Note:** All user inputs including parameters will be trimmed (all leading and trailing whitespaces will be ignored).
+**Note:** All user inputs, including parameters, will be trimmed (all leading and trailing whitespaces will be ignored).

 | Parameter       | Parameter Prefix | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               |